The coinage of Apollonia and Dyrrhachium:

 Contents of this page

-All Dyrrhachian silver coinages are tackled with in a recently published monograph by Albana Meta, based on her 2013 doctorial thesis.
+All Dyrrhachian silver coinages are tackled with in a recently published monograph by Albana Meta, following her 2013 doctoral thesis.
 This is a huge work that has been the most elaborate publication covering the entire Dyrrhachian silver coinage.
 The catalogue and the plates are the most valuable parts of the book.
-Almost all coins listed are shown on the plates; several from so far unpublished collections (Berlin, Paris, Tirana) and many others from published collections, beyond those few displayed in the book (like the British Museum or Vienna collections).
-Below I review only the chapters on the cow/calf type drachms in detail.
+Almost all coins listed are shown on the plates; several from so far unpublished museum collections (Berlin, Paris, Tirana) and many coin pictures in addition to those which have not been shown in the publication (like the British Museum or Vienna collections).
+Below I review only chapters on the cow/calf type drachms of Meta's book.

-The numerous coin pictures helped me clarify the authenticity of certain rare name combinations for my database.
-On the other hand, while she did not publish emissions unknown to me, I miss around 100 (23%) from a total of 434 name combinations I recorded and regard authentic.
-Many of these have actually been published here and there or hide in important museum collections unseen by her (Budapest, St. Petersburg, Zagreb).
-Among the coins not listed in Meta's book there are seven obverse names, without which her catalogue and chronology is rather incomplete (that is, around 8% missing of those persons, who, according her, would determine the time of the issue): ΑΓΑΘΟΚΛΗΣ, ΑΛΕΚΚΑΣ, ΑΝΔΡΟΝΙΚΟΣ, ΔΑΜΑΤΡΙΟΣ, ΓΕΝΘΙΟΣ, ΚΟΜΩΝ, ΛΕΑΜΗΔΗΣ.
-Awkwardly, except the first two, the other five are listed in Ceka's books.
-Why were these omitted from her book?
-I have started to put, and if time allows, illustrate more and more of these missing emissions in the tables in the chapter of the Dyrrhachian issues.
+The abundance of coin pictures helped me clarify the authenticity of certain rare name combinations for my database.
+On the other hand, while she did not publish emissions unknown to me, I miss around 100 name combinations from a total of 434 (23%) I recorded and regard authentic Dyrrhachian drachms.
+Many of these name combinations have been published here and there or hide in important museum collections unseen by her (Budapest, St. Petersburg, Zagreb).
+Among the coins not listed in Meta's book there are seven obverse names, without which her catalogue and chronology is rather incomplete (that is, around 8% missing of those persons, who, according to her, would determine the time of the issue as the eponymous person): ΑΓΑΘΟΚΛΗΣ, ΑΛΕΚΚΑΣ, ΑΝΔΡΟΝΙΚΟΣ, ΔΑΜΑΤΡΙΟΣ, ΓΕΝΘΙΟΣ, ΚΟΜΩΝ, ΛΕΑΜΗΔΗΣ.
+Interestingly, except the first two, the other five are listed in Ceka's books.
+Why were these omitted by her?
+I have started to put, and if time allows, illustrate more and more of these missing emissions in the chapter of the Dyrrhachian issues.